splunk/security_content/README.md

 contentctl build --enrichments
 ```

-6. Test your content
-Our testing framework is based on [contentctl](https://github.com/splunk/contentctl) and is quite extensive and flexible.
-Refer to the [contentctl documentation](https://github.com/splunk/contentctl?tab=readme-ov-file#contentctl-test) to learn more about the testing framework.
+6. Test the content - Our testing framework is based on [contentctl](https://github.com/splunk/contentctl) and is extensive and flexible.
+Refer to the [contentctl test documentation](https://github.com/splunk/contentctl?tab=readme-ov-file#contentctl-test) to learn more about the testing framework.

 # Recommendations